apache/unomi/src/site/markdown/configuration.md

 If you want to change the default configuration, you can perform any modification you want in the $MY_KARAF_HOME/etc directory.

-The context server configuration is kept in the $MY_KARAF_HOME/etc/org.apache.unomi.web.cfg .
+The context server configuration is kept in the $MY_KARAF_HOME/etc/org.apache.unomi.cluster.cfg .
 It defines the addresses and port where it can be found :

     contextserver.address=localhost
     contextserver.port=8181
     contextserver.secureAddress=localhost
     contextserver.securePort=9443
-    contextserver.domain=apache.org

-If you need to specify an Elasticsearch cluster name that is different than the default, it is recommended to do this BEFORE you start the server for the first time, or you will loose all the data you have stored previously.
+If you need to specify an Elasticsearch cluster name, or a host and port that are different than the default, it is recommended to do this BEFORE you start the server for the first time, or you will loose all the data you have stored previously.

-To change the cluster name, first create a file called
+To change these settings, first create a file called

     $MY_KARAF_HOME/etc/org.apache.unomi.persistence.elasticsearch.cfg

 with the following contents:

     cluster.name=contextElasticSearch
+    # The elasticSearchAddresses may be a comma seperated list of host names and ports such as
+    # hostA:9300,hostB:9300
+    # Note: the port number must be repeated for each host.
+    elasticSearchAddresses=localhost:9300
     index.name=context

 Secured events configuration